QuantEcon/lecture-source-py/source/rst/rational_expectations.rst

 lecture.

-(There is in general no guarantee that this iterative process will converge to a rational expectations equilibrium).
+(There is in general no guarantee that this iterative process will converge to a rational expectations equilibrium)

 Exercise 3
 ----------